What is ‘OPCAT’?

 - Garda stations

 For Ireland to meet its international obligations, we must put in place sufficient and effective safeguards to ensure that vulnerable individuals are not victimised.
-The Convention recognizes that it is in closed spaces where the most serious violations of human rights can take place.
+The Convention recognises that the most serious violations of human rights can take place in closed spaces.

 Ireland has a troubling history of failing to protect those we have placed in closed spaces.
 By failing to ratify OPCAT, Ireland perpetuates a situation that increases the vulnerability of all persons currently in detention.